zwettemaan/CRDT_UXP/docs.md

 ### crdtuxp~dirDelete(filePath, recurse) ⇒ <code>boolean</code>
 (async) Delete a directory.

-Not limited to the UXP security sandbox.
+Not restricted by the UXP security sandbox.

 Be very careful with the `recurse` parameter!
 It is very easy to delete the wrong directory.